Don’t be NiceGUI

 Graceful Exiting

 With the app running (running the web server), to exit, you can press Control-C. However, you’ll get a traceback with the KeyboardInterrupt exception.
-One change can be made to gracefully handle this:
+One simple change can be made to gracefully handle this:

 Coverage Testing